sarca571ca/XivParty/README.md

 You can customize the sorting order by editing the file bufforder.lua.
 Just reorder the lines of the list.
 Do not change the IDs.
 The name strings are not used by the addon and are only there for readability.
 Save the file as UTF-8 without BOM or ANSI (however this will destroy the Japanese translations).

 ## Job Specific Settings
-Can be toggled separately for each job using the "job" command.
-While on a job with enabled job specific settings, the following commands will only affect the settings of that job: range, filter, customOrder.
-Switching jobs will automatically apply a job's specific settings, or the global settings when none present or disabled.
+-TO BE IMPLEMENTED-

 ## Hiding the UI
-The UI can be automatically hidden in certain situations: while you are not in a party (solo) or during cutscenes.
-This behavior can be configured using in-game commands.
+The UI can be automatically hidden in certain situations: while you are not in a party (solo) or during cutscenes or when certain menus are opened.
+This behavior can be configured using the config menu.
 The UI is always hidden while zoning.

-In addition, you can hold down the "End" key on your keyboard to temporarily hide the UI.
-This can be useful while reading the expanded chat log, currently there is no way to detect the expanded log to hide automatically.
-This hotkey can be changed to any other key by manually setting the "hideKeyCode" parameter in your data/settings.xml to the desired [DirectInput key code](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/bb321074(v=vs.85)).

 ## Creating Custom Layouts
-Layouts consist of XML files in the XivParty/layouts directory and image files in XivParty/assets.
-Values defining positions, sizes, image paths, fonts and colors of various UI elements can be set in the XML files, so editing the LUA files should not be necessary to customize the look of the UI.
-Alliance party lists can have a different layout than the main party, if a second XML file with the name suffix "_alliance" is present (e.g. myLayout.xml + myLayout_alliance.xml).
+Layouts consist of LUA files in the XivParty/layouts directory and image files in XivParty/assets.
+Values defining positions, sizes, image paths, fonts and colors of various UI elements can be set in the LUA files, so editing the addons files should not be necessary to customize the look of the UI.
+Alliance party lists can have a different layout than the main party, if a second LUA file with the name suffix "_alliance" is present (e.g. myLayout.xml + myLayout_alliance.xml).

 ### Layout Structure
 The UI is made up of individual image and text primitives, which are logically grouped into UI elements.
 All UI elements are part of a hierarchical structure.
 For example a HP bar consists of five images and a text.
 The HP bar is part of a list item (representing one party member), which itself is part of the whole party list.
 The position and scale of every UI element is relative to their parent element and the parent's position and scale affects all child elements.
 This has the benefit of being able to position whole groups of images and texts by only adjusting the coordinates of a common parent.
 The hierarchy in the XML represents the logical hierarchy of the UI elements, but does not define it.